phax/ph-xhe/README.md

 # News and noteworthy

+* v1.1.2 - 2020-08-28
+    * Using Java 8 date and time classes for JAXB created classes
 * v1.1.1 - 2020-05-26
     * Updated to ph-xsds 2.3.0 (changed Maven groupId)
 * v1.1.0 - 2020-04-01